nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: `add_dish n/<name of dish> pc/<price of dish in cents> [<ingredient 1>;<ingredient 2>;<ingredient 3> ... etc]`

 - Name of dish cannot be blank or start with spaces, it also cannot contain only spaces.
-- Price of dish must be an non negative integer value; i.e.: Price cannot be negative, in decimal, etc.
+- Price of dish must be a non-negative integer value and below 2,147,483,647 cents; i.e.: Price cannot be negative, in decimal, etc.
-- Ingredient list is encased betwen two square brackets and separated by a semi-colon.
-The ingredient list can contain any non negative number of items.
+- Ingredient list is encased between two square brackets and separated by a semicolon.
+The ingredient list can contain any non-negative number of items.
+  - Note: Ingredients are read in as strings separated by ";", thus it can contain leading white spaces and numbers.
+However, it cannot be an empty string.

 Example 1:
 ```